-The one direct precedent was in Denmark in 2009, studied by Kreiner, Lassen and Leth-Petersen (2019).
+We also contribute to an empirical literature on early withdrawals, though at a smaller scale than we consider (Goda, Jones and Ramnath, 2022; Coyne, Fadlon and Porzio, 2022; Goodman, Mortensen, Mackie and Schramm, 2021; Andersen, 2020; Beshears, Choi, Harris, Laibson, Madrian and Sakong, 2020; Argento, Bryant and Sabelhaus, 2014).
+The closest precedent occurred in Denmark in 2009, studied by Kreiner, Lassen and Leth-Petersen (2019).
 There are some important differences between their setting and ours.
 The Danish system was relatively new and small: it was introduced 11 years earlier and had been closed to contributions for five years (vs 27 years earlier and ongoing for Super); contributions were 1% of earnings (vs 10.5% for Super); and all savings received the same, flat return subject to income taxes on withdrawal (vs no taxes on withdrawal and other tax concessions for Super).
 Consequently, after taxes, the average withdrawal was US\$1,900, an order of magnitude lower than the modal Super withdrawal of US\$13,600.
 The authors combine survey data on spending with administrative data on assets to establish a relationship between liquidity-constraint tightness, as measured by the marginal interest rate, and spending.
-In contrast, our focus-aided by rich, high-frequency administrative and bank transactions data as well as unique features of the Super withdrawal program-is on why there is an association between liquidity and spending.
+In contrast, our focus-aided by rich, high-frequency administrative and bank data as well as unique features of the Super withdrawal program-is on why there is an association between liquidity and spending.